Tips for Fitness Businesses to Maximise Profit on Black Friday and Small Business Saturday

-Whether you’re currently hosting in-house classes or helping your clients reach their fitness goals with virtual offerings, the best way to participate in these lucrative holidays is by offering unique specials on classes and merchandise.
+Whether you’re currently hosting in-house classes, helping your clients reach their fitness goals with virtual offerings, or a mixture of the two—the best way to participate is by offering unique specials on classes and merchandise.
 Even though these shopping holidays are just a few weeks away, you still have more than enough time to get a plan put in place.

 Download our marketing budget and plan template to make holiday planning a breeze.

-The first step is to tell your customers you’re participating in these lucrative holidays.
+The first step is to get the word out to your customers that you'll be running specials on both of these days.
 With Marketing Suite, you can easily send out email campaigns and use two-way text messages to promote your holiday offerings.

 Here are a few other tips to get help get you started: